-Preferring to use a palette knife when painting, I also enjoy using large brushes to acheive different effects while moving paint.
+Preferring to use a palette knife when painting, I also enjoy using large brushes to achieve different effects while moving and mixing paint.
 Gorky, Kline, and de Kooning are all artists whose work has influenced my paintings.
 I learn something new each time I study the paintings of Hans Hofmann and Richard Diebenkorn.

 While considered primarily an abstract expressionist, I also enjoy organic and figure-based subjects.
 Currently, I'm exploring the use of new colors and shapes in my paintings while staying true to my approach of enouraging my subconscious to be reflected in my work.